You are here: Urology Textbook > Kidneys > Benign multilocular cyst

 Definition

-Benign multilocular cyst is a cystic lesion of the kidney in children (Cystic nephroma).
-The cysts are separated by septa from each other.
+A benign multilocular cyst is a cystic kidney lesion in children (Cystic nephroma).
+Septa separate the cysts from each other.

 Diagnosis

-Ultrasound, intravenous urography, CT or MRI of the abdomen.
-Neither test can differenciate between benign multilocular cyst, multilocular cyst with partially differentiated Wilms tumor or cystic Wilms tumor.
+Ultrasound, intravenous urography, CT scan, or MRI of the abdomen.
+Neither test can differentiate between a benign multilocular cyst, multilocular cyst with partially differentiated Wilms tumor, or cystic Wilms tumor.

 Treatment of the Benign Multilocular Cyst

-A multilocular cyst in a child's kidney may be a benign multilocular cyst, but also a cystic Wilms' tumor.
-Since imaging cannot differenciate these disease entities, partial nephrectomy or nephrectomy is necessary, depending on tumor size (Okada, 2003).
+Since imaging cannot differentiate between benign or malignant diseases, partial nephrectomy or nephrectomy is necessary, depending on tumor size (Okada, 2003).

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z